Sleep Apnoea

 Can Sleep Apnoea Be Cured?

-There is unfortunately no official cure for sleep apnoea as of yet; however, high quality, custom-crafted oral appliances can dramatically reduce the symptoms of this disorder.
+There is unfortunately no official cure for sleep apnoea as of yet; however, top-quality, custom-crafted oral appliances can dramatically reduce the symptoms of this disorder.
 In addition, the use of a CPAP machine can facilitate normal breathing in patients with more severe sleep apnoea, and nose and throat surgery can be effective in the most serious cases.
-Ultimately, the most powerful form of defence against sleep apnoea is to have a team of experienced medical professionals monitor your care.

 Sleep Apnoea in Children